nordquip/sousms/doc/UseCases.md

 ###Preconditions
 * Successful log in
-* FAQ written
+* FAQ present
-* Trade guide written
+* Trade guide present

 ###Postconditions
 * Successful ?
 Help accessed and user finds needed information
 * Unsuccessful ?
-Unable to access help
+User cannot get the help that they wanted

 ###Dialog
-1. User needs to learn about trades or has a question about trading
-2. User finds help section in navigation and opens dialog
+1. User finds help section in navigation and opens dialog
-3. User can read a FAQ to answer common questions
+2. User can read a FAQ to answer common questions by selecting from a topic list
-4. If user wants to learn how trades work, a step by step guide is also included
+3. User can learn how trades work by following a step by step guide
-5. After finding the needed information, user can close the dialog and continue the session
+4. User finds information and can continue session